 Patient Deaths and Wrongful Death Lawsuits in Aurora

 In some cases of patient death, the survivors may be able to file a wrongful death claim.
 In Illinois, these lawsuits are governed by the Wrongful Death Act.
 Generally speaking, survivors must file a claim within one year of the date of the patient’s death.
 As such, it is important to reach out to an experienced Aurora wrongful death lawyer as soon as possible if you believe you have a claim.
-Contact Woodruff Johnson & Evans today to discuss your case.
+Contact Woodruff Johnson & Evans Law Offices today to discuss your case.